nathanleclaire/blog/content/post/using-ansible-with-docker-machine-to-bootstrap-host-nodes.markdown

 ---
 layout: post
-title: "Using Ansible with Docker Machine and Docker Compose to Bootstrap Host Nodes"
+title: "Using Ansible with Docker Machine to Bootstrap Host Nodes"
-date: "2015-11-07"
+date: "2015-11-10"
 comments: true
 categories: [docker,machine,ansible,devops]
 ---

-{{%img src="/images/ansible/dmansible.jpg" %}}
+{{%img src="/images/ansible/ansibledockermachine.jpg" %}}

 I'm a maintainer and big fan of [Docker Machine](https://github.com/docker/machine) for quickly generating and using